antgonzales/antgonzales.github.io/_posts/2014-09-28-sass-inception-rule-is-broken.markdown

 }
 {% endhighlight %}

 We've now made it far more clear what exactly is going on with our menu using vanilla CSS and some BEM.
 It's a menu about cats, with list item styles and classes to toggle states.
-I have to now spend 0 hours explaining the code to my teammates.
+I have to now spent 0 hours explaining the code to my teammates.
 Meeting adjourned!

 ## Mix it, mix it real good

 SASS offers so much more than just nesting, yet most people decide to use the nesting feature exclusively.
-SASS's mixins and variables allow you to create excellent re-usable snippets of code.
+SASS's mixins and variables allow you to create excellent reusable snippets of code.

 In my `_mixins.scss` file, I'll use [8 Sass mixins you must have in your toolbox](http://zerosixthree.se/8-sass-mixins-you-must-have-in-your-toolbox/) and the [better OSX font rendering mixin](http://maximilianhoffmann.com/posts/better-font-rendering-on-osx) to handle some issues like: